-The Blood and Marrow Transplant (BMT) Program at the Aflac Cancer and Blood Disorders Center is one of the largest in the nation.
-But to us, your child is more than a number.
-Your child deserves the best care designed just for him.
+The Aflac Cancer and Blood Disorders of Children’s Healthcare of Atlanta Blood and Marrow Transplant (BMT) Program is one of the largest in the nation.
+But, your child is more than a number to our team.
+Your child deserves outstanding care designed just for him.
+In fact, we believe your child deserves the best care possible.

 What is a BMT?

-During a blood and marrow transplant (BMT), your child will receive healthy blood or bone marrow to help to restore blood stem cells that are damaged, missing or not working.
-A BMT is not a surgery; it is a treatment that takes place over weeks and months.
-The cells are given intravenously (through a vein).
+During a BMT, your child will receive healthy stem cells to help restore bone marrow stem cells that are damaged, missing or not working.
+BMT is not a surgery; it is a treatment that takes place over weeks and months.
+The transplant cells are given intravenously (through a vein) like a blood transfusion.

 Conditions treated with BMTs

-A BMT can be used to treat many types of malignant (cancerous) diseases and nonmalignant (noncancerous) disorders, such as:
+A BMT can be used to treat many types of malignant (cancerous) diseases and nonmalignant (noncancerous) diseases, such as:

-- Solid tumor cancers: Neuroblastoma, certain brain tumors
+- Solid tumor cancers: Neuroblastoma and certain brain tumors

-- Noncancerous blood and genetic disorders: Sickle cell disease, thalassemia, stem cell disorders (aplastic anemia, Fanconi anemia, paroxysmal nocturnal hemoglobinuria, myelodysplastic syndromes), phagocyte disorders, histiocyte disorders, immune deficiency syndromes (Wiskott-Aldrich syndrome), metabolic storage diseases (Hurler’s syndrome)
+- Noncancerous blood and genetic disorders: Sickle cell disease, thalassemia, bone marrow failure (aplastic anemia, Fanconi anemia, paroxysmal nocturnal hemoglobinuria, myelodysplastic syndromes), phagocyte disorders, histiocyte disorders, immune deficiency syndromes (Wiskott-Aldrich syndrome), metabolic storage diseases (Hurler’s syndrome)